locationtech/spatial4j/FORMATS.md

 | 100% (131) | 40% (53) |  %31 (40) |   15% (20) | `GEOMETRYCOLLECTION(POINT(100.1 0.1),POINT(101.1 1.1))` |

 With this limited dataset it looks like the Polyshape format is on average ~25% as big as GeoJSON, ~50% as big as WKT, and ~40% as big as the binary encoding.
-THe data used for this benchmark contains data with low precision numbers (100.1 vs 100.123456) so that may be a low estimate.
+The data used for this benchmark contains data with low precision numbers (100.1 vs 100.123456) so that may be a low estimate.